Skip to main content

 Universal Monsters: The Mummy #2 review

 Helen goes to the museum to see the unearthed princess.
 She talks to the voice inside her head.
 Someone reads from an ancient scroll and Helen feels the call.
 The voice addresses her as Ankh-Es-En-Amun (Her Life Is of Amun).
 Eventually Helen comes face to face with Ardeth Bay and we see a flash of them in ancient Egyptian garb.
 Very little happens this issue.
 And I do mean little.
 Mostly Helen talks to the voice and has conversations that go nowhere or seem of little importance.
 The comic just meanders along until Helen and Ardeth come face to face.
 This is extremely disappointing.
 I'm open to a new interpretation of The Mummy, but this lacks any thrilling moments, drama or intrigue.
-We get one page of some mild horror.
-Four out of ten.
+We get one page of some mild horror. four out of ten.

 Star Trek #31 review